 Bio4Energy is a research environment that develops methods and tools for operating the biorefinery value chain from A to Z. There are five "process" platforms.
 Their members work to provide science to ensure that all steps of that chain may be run in an economically, environmentally and a socially sustainable way.
 In addition, there is one Process Integration Platform that serves to link up the work carried out across the others, and one Environmental Platform to check that Bio4Energy's credentials are as "green" as they are claimed to be.
 Bio4Energy notably aims to align its operations on sustainability criteria set out under the European Union's 2009 renewable energy directive.
 As far as possible, these efforts should pave the way for Bio4Energy's industrial partners to design products and processes that are energy efficient and emit no or a minimum of noxious emissions, including no or low climate-change inducing or toxic output.

 The feedstock in processes developed by Bio4Energy is sourced from forests or organic waste and so not from biomass which might be used for food production.
 Biofuels and other products developed by Bio4Energy are second generation or more advanced.
 In Bio4Energy platform leaders and their closest helpers are called principal investigators (PIs).
-For the Environmental, Process Integration, Catalysis and Separation and the Biochemical Platforms, these PIs have been listed under the respective platform banners below, along with further Bio4Energy members of staff.
-There are also details for one of the three branches of the Pretreatment and Fractionation Platform.
+For the Bio4Energy Environmental, Process Integration, Catalysis and Separation and the Biochemical Platforms, these PIs have been listed under the respective platform banners below, along with further Bio4Energy members of staff.
+As of July 2013, there are also a full listing of members and contact details for researchers on the Bio4Energy Pretreatment and Fractionation Platform.

 Contact details for Bio4Energy researchers are available for the Environmental, Process Integration, Catalysis and Separation, Biochemical, Pretreatment and Fractionation and Feedstock Platforms by clicking on the respective headers/banners in the box with the designer arrow below.